Things to Do in Picton for Couples

 4. Cruise to the Motuara Wildlife Sanctuary

 An alternative wildlife encounter, head out to Motuara Island which is a predator-free bird sanctuary.
 After a cruise looking out for dolphins and seals, you’ll arrive at the island at the far end of the Sound.
 There, walk hand-in-hand on a short walk to a beautiful lookout and come back down quickly so you can spend more time at the island’s only watering hole which is the best place to watch the birds.
 They even sometimes hop onto you – you’ll feel like Snow White!
-This experience is also available with E-Ko Tours, as well as Beachcomber Cruises.
+This experience is also available with E-Ko Tours (more info on Viator and Tripadvisor), as well as Beachcomber Cruises (on Viator and Tripadvisor).

 Location: E-Ko Tours – 1 Wellington Street.
 Beachcomber Cruises – Corner of London Quay and Wellington Street, Picton town.